If you’re new to blogging, our in-depth guide will walk you through the process of starting a successful blog!

 I ‘started’ my blog in February 2012.
 When I say start, I got WordPress set up on BlueHost.

-I chose a free theme.
-There are plenty of free ones.
-Do not get overwhelmed about how your blog looks for now, you can always tweak it or pay a web developer to make it unique and user friendly.
+Do not get overwhelmed about how your blog looks at the beginning.
+Start with a free theme just to get your site up.
+You can always tweak it or pay a web developer to make it unique and user-friendly.

-Then I started writing.
-I slowly started to gain an audience who would email and comment on my posts.
-It wasn’t until 2015, that I started monetizing, or making money on my blog content.
+As I started writing, I slowly started to gain an audience who would email and comment on my posts.
+It wasn’t until 2015, that I started monetizing, or making money on my blog content through affiliate programs, sponsorships and display ads (ie. Google AdWords).

 I typically post 2-3 times a week.